kislyuk/rehash/README.rst

 Applications
 ~~~~~~~~~~~~
-Rehash is useful in any situation when your VM is short-lived or preemptable, and the object you're hashing is huge.
+Rehash is useful in any situation when your VM is short-lived or preemptible, and the object you're hashing is huge.
 For
 example, Rehash can be used to hand off the hashing state of large objects between AWS Lambda functions or Google Cloud
 Functions, which have runtime limits of 15 and 9 minutes, respectively.